Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-6.md

 **AI Code Review Action**: AI Code Reviewer is a GitHub Action that leverages OpenAI's GPT-4 API to provide intelligent feedback and suggestions on your pull requests.
 This powerful tool helps improve code quality and saves developers time by automating the code review process.

-**AI Security Check for Pull Request**: This GitHub Action uses OpenAI's GPT to analyse code in pull requests and identify potential security and privacy vulnerabilities and comment to the pull request with the findings.
+**AI Security Check for Pull Request**: This GitHub Action uses OpenAI's GPT to analyse code in pull requests and identify potential security and privacy vulnerabilities and comment on the pull request with the findings.

 ## Challenge Objectives: